-Untamed and craggy, the Cederberg Wilderness Area is just 200km north of Cape Town – a perfect short break that feels a million miles from city life.
+Untamed and craggy, the Cederberg Wilderness Area is about 220km north of Cape Town – a perfect short break that feels a million miles from city life.
 Here mountains dominate the horizons and you can let your imagination run riot among the jagged sandstone formations.
-We visited to explore and to stay in CapeNature’s new cottages at Algeria.
+We visited to explore and to stay in CapeNature’s cottages at Algeria.

-Our cottage was pretty and well-designed, with everything we could possibly need – fabulous mountain views, a river rushing past in front of the deck, a large and well-equipped granite-topped kitchen, main bedroom with double bed and second bedroom with twin beds, both with a view out towards the river and mountains.
+The cottages are pretty and well-designed, with everything you could possibly need – fabulous mountain views, a river rushing past in front of the deck, a large and well-equipped granite-topped kitchen, main bedroom with double bed and second bedroom with twin beds, both with a view out towards the river and mountains.

 Rainy day chilling